sagifogel/Proptics/docs/src/main/mdoc/indexed-optics/indexed-traversal.md

 }
 ```

-Most of the time you will be dealing with collections.
+Most of the time we will be dealing with collections.
 We can use the `fromTraverse` method to create an `IndexedTraversal[I, S, A]` for a collection.
 Consider the case of a `List`.
 In order to use the `IndexedTraversal[I, S, A]` we need to create a list containing tuples of an element with its index

 ```scala